BrianGenisio/graphql-talk/slides/slides/2-what-problems-does-it-solve-deprecation.md

-##  2. What problems does it solve? -- deprecation <!-- .element: data-theme="ka-content" -->
+##  Deprecation <!-- .element: data-theme="ka-content" -->

-This is a new Markdown slide
+Fields can be deprecated, and passed down via type information